adventuregamestudio/ags-manual-source/ScriptManagedStructs.md

 But that won't work for global pointers, because AGS script cannot execute a `new` command outside of a function.

-In any case, after the object was created, and assigned to a pointer, you may access it using a pointer.
-This looks quite similar to the regular struct variables:
+In any case, after the object was created, and assigned to a pointer, you may access it using that pointer.
+This looks quite similar to using the regular struct variables:

 ```ags
 ManagedStruct* ms = new ManagedStruct;